-Source: STATS SA, Mid-year population estimates, MYPE 2021
+Source: STATS SA, Mid-year population estimates ,MYPE 2021

-The above population pyramid for Zululand district represents a very young population, i.e., a high population of children, such representation provides a high picture of dependency.
-Having highlighted this, the district should invest more in children including the provision of healthcare services, ECDs, Education, and welfare of children.
-On the other hand, retaining economically active age cohorts is also significant, this, therefore, means the district should also invest in youth and ensure that opportunities are created that cater to youth so that this youth can positively contribute to the economic growth of the district.
-Economic/job opportunities, education including tertiary education, and health services incorporating sexual reproductive health, and rights are important to make informed choices in their reproductive life.
-The aging population is also observed in Zululand, the population pyramid depicts the aging population and therefore elderly people should also be part of the beneficiaries of the plans/programmes.
+The above population pyramid for Zululand district represents a very young population, i.e., high population of children, such representation provides a high picture of dependency.
+Having highlighted this, the district should invest more on children such include provision of healthcare services, ECDs, Education and welfare of children.
+On the other hand, retaining economic active age cohorts is also significant, this therefore means the district should also invest in youth and ensure that opportunities are created that cater for youth so that this youth can positively contribute to the economic growth of the district.
+Economic/job opportunities, education including tertiary education, health services incorporating sexual reproductive health and right are important to make informed choices on their reproductive life.
+Aging population is also observed in Zululand, the population pyramid depicts aging population and therefore elderly people should also be part of beneficiaries on the plans/programmes.
 A planning that promotes gender equality is also encouraged.

-The lower percentage of males than females in older age groups means that there is a higher mortality rate of males in older age groups than females.
-The aged bring along pressures of their own in terms of public healthcare and social welfare responsibilities of the government.
-In addition, in the medium to long term, the youthful population will contribute to population growth, increased need for social facilities, and demand for jobs.
+The lower percentage of males than females in older age groups means that there is higher mortality rate of male in older age groups than females.
+The aged bring along pressures of their own in terms of public healthcare and social welfare responsibilities of government.
+In addition, in the medium to long term, the youthful population will contribute to population growth, increased need for social facilities and demand for jobs.